DaireNiC/WinstonBot/README.md

 Winston operates by using [RegeX](https://golang.org/pkg/regexp/) to recognise key words or phrases from the user input to reproduce a response using those keywords from pre–programmed responses which can be found in the data/responses.dat file.

- Markup : 1.
-The user enters input.
+1. The user enters input.
 2. This input is then prepared for processing.
 3. The input is searched for keywords.
 4. Pronouns are swapped.
 5. The response is displayed in the chat window.

- Markup : 1.
-The user enters input.
-              1. This input is then prepared for processing.
-              2. The input is searched for keywords.
-          2. Pronouns are swapped.
-          3. The response is displayed in the chat window.

 ## Compilation
 [Go](https://golang.org) must be installed to run the code.